benjaminramey/benjaminramey.github.io/_posts/2017-01-20-I-Like-Languages-That-Expect-Me-To-Be-a-Great-Programmer.markdown

 marksman could do that.

 The reason it's hard to be a great marksman is because of the flexibility of a rifle.
-It's relatively simple design lets you take it almost anywhere and lets you aim it at almost anyone thing.
+It's relatively simple design lets you take it almost anywhere and lets you aim it at almost anything.
 The only way to make a rifle that even a novice could use to hit targets 1000 yards away would be to mount it on some kind of stand, add advanced aiming software somehow and let it pull the trigger.
 But, that makes it hard to use, doesn't it?
 You now at the least have a bulky tripod to lug around a need for a power source for the computer to aim the thing.